Iltotore/iron/docs/_docs/reference/refinement.md

 val username: String :| Alphanumeric = runtimeString.refineUnsafe //or more explicitly, refineUnsafe[LowerCase].
 ```

-The `refine` extension method tests the constraint at runtime, throwing an `IllegalArgumentException` if the value
+The `refineUnsafe` extension method tests the constraint at runtime,
-does not pass the assertion.
+throwing an `IllegalArgumentException` if the value does not pass the assertion.

 ### Functional

-Iron also provides methods similar to `refine` but returning an `Option` (`refineOption`) or
+Iron also provides methods similar to `refineUnsafe` but returning an `Option` (`refineOption`) or
 an `Either` (`refineEither`), useful for data validation:

 ```scala